 A Technical Example

-You may find all this technical stuff a bit obscure, but perhaps a real-world example with pretty pictures will help bring things into focus.
+You may find all this technical stuff a bit obscure, but perhaps an example with pretty pictures will help bring things into focus.
 Please see this informative article by Niigata Prefecture’s Prefectural Central Technical Support Center.
-If you input the URL into Google and use the translate feature a decent English-language version can be seen.
+If you input the URL into Google and use the translate feature a decent English-language version may magically appear.
+Or not.
 Some of the key results are copied below.

 The table in Fig.2 below shows Vickers Hardness on the vertical axis and quench temperature (with a 20 minute soak) on the horizontal axis.
-Notice how hardness makes a big jump between 750˚C and 775˚C. This is the sweet spot.
+Notice how hardness makes a big jump between 750˚C and 775˚C. This 25˚ range is the sweet spot.

 Fig. 3 below shows the crystalline structure at a quench temp in water of 750˚C, after a 20 min. soak, followed by tempering at 180˚C for one hour, followed by air cooling.
 This is 10˚C below the manufacturer’s recommended quench temp.
-Notice how the ferrite and spherical carbon are mixing, forming some gray-colored Martensite, but there are still big lakes of Ferrite visible.
-This is not acceptable.
+Notice how the iron Ferrite and spherical carbon Cementite are mixing, forming some gray-colored Martensite, but there are still big lakes of Ferrite visible.
+Better, but not yet good.

 Fig. 6 below shows the crystalline structure at a quench temp in water of 825˚C, after a 20 min. soak, followed by tempering at 180˚C for one hour, followed by air cooling.
 Notice how the crystalline structure has become less uniform than in Fig 5 after only a 25˚ increase in quenching temp.